ksnt/Dash_Translation_into_Japanese/README.md

 # Translate English tutorial into Japanese one

-I am working on Translation English Dash tutorial into Japanese.
+I am working on translation English Dash tutorial into Japanese one.
 This repository will be aborted when marged into official documents.
 This repository is temporary.

 📢 Please see the link below!